1972–73 NHL season: Playoff bracket

+The top four teams in each division qualified for the playoffs.
+In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).

+In the quarterfinals, the fourth seeded team in each division played against the division winner from their division.
+The other series matched the second and third place teams from the divisions.
+The semifinals were then inter-divisional matchups, with winner of each #1 vs. #4 series playing the winner of the #2 vs. #3 series in the other division.
+The winners of the semifinals then advanced to the Stanley Cup Finals.

 Quarterfinals

 (E1) Montreal Canadiens vs. (E4) Buffalo Sabres

 The Montreal Canadiens finished first in the league with 120 points.
 The Buffalo Sabres finished fourth with 88 points.
 This was the first playoff meeting between these two teams.
 This was the Buffalo Sabres' first playoff appearance in their third season since entering the league in the 1970–71 NHL season.
 Montreal won the five-game regular season series earning six of ten points.

 (E2) Boston Bruins vs. (E3) New York Rangers

 The Boston Bruins finished second in the East Division with 107 points.
 The New York Rangers finished third in the East Division with 102 points.
 This was the ninth playoff meeting between these two teams with Boston winning six of the eight previous series.
 They last met in the previous year's Stanley Cup Finals which Boston won in six games.
 The teams split this year's six-game regular season series.